laukondrup/tab-manipulator/README.md

 # tabSorter

 My first chrome extension.
 The goal is to transition into being a full fledged tab/bookmark manager.
+Yet another tab manager huh..
+How is this one any different from the other 1000?

 ## Implemented features